-Throughout their journey, Brighton Park educators noted their most important lessons about improving the experiences and outcomes of middle grades students:
+Throughout their two and a half year journey, Brighton Park educators noted their most important lessons about improving the experiences and outcomes of middle grades students:

 - Understanding student experience is fundamental to students feeling like they belong and are connected to school. - Educators cannot assume what students are thinking or how they feel.
 They need to ask students and then try new ways to build their academic mindset. - Social-emotional learning cannot be isolated; rather, it must be incorporated into all areas of learning.